skypjack/entt/docs/md/core.md

 Sometimes it's useful to be able to give unique, sequential numeric identifiers to types either at compile-time or runtime.<br/>
-There are plenty of different solutions for this out there and I could have used one of them.
-However, I decided to spend my time to define a couple of tools that fully embraces what the modern C++ has to offer.
+There are plenty of different solutions for this out there, and I could have used one of them.
+However, I decided to spend my time to define a couple of tools that fully embrace what modern C++ has to offer.

 ## Compile-time generator